Hildred Carlile: Early life

 Born in Richmond, Surrey, in 1852, Carlile was educated at St Albans School and abroad.
 He made his career in business and politics.
 In business he was a partner in the firm of Jonas Brook & Brothers, Meltham Mills, Huddersfield.
 This firm later merged with J. & P. Coats Limited (now Coats plc), and he became a Director of that company.

 Politics

 He stood unsuccessfully in Huddersfield at the 1900 general election.
 He was elected as the Member of Parliament (MP) for St Albans at the 1906 general election.
 He was re-elected at both the elections in 1910, and returned unopposed as a Coalition Conservative in 1918.
 Due to ill-health he resigned from the House of Commons on 20 November 1919 by the procedural device of accepting appointment as Steward of the Manor of Northstead.

 He was a J.P. for Hertfordshire, the West Riding of Yorkshire, and for the Borough of Huddersfield.
-From 1910–19 he was a member of the House of Commons Accounts Committee.
+From 1910 to 1919 he was a member of the House of Commons Accounts Committee.
 He was also active in the Yeomanry and Volunteers, eventually becoming Honorary Colonel of the 5th Battalion Duke of Wellington's Regiment (1906–39).
 During World War I he worked for the Red Cross.